North Country (film): Plot

-The female miners, however, fear losing their jobs and facing additional harassment, so Josey attempts to go ahead with the case alone.
+The female miners, however, fear losing their jobs and are facing additional harassment, so Josey attempts to go ahead with the case alone.
 She also discovers that Glory has Lou Gehrig's disease, and her health is declining rapidly.
 Alice and Hank argue over Josey's lawsuit, and when Hank still refuses to forgive his daughter, Alice leaves him.
-At a union meeting, Josey attempts to address the miners to explain her reasons for suing the mine, but they constantly heckle and insult her, leading Hank to stand up for his daughter and reprimand his co-workers for their treatment of Josey and all the women at the mine.
+At a union meeting, Josey attempts to address the miners to explain her reasons for suing the mine, but they constantly heckle and insult her, leading Hank to take the microphone and reprimand his co-workers for their treatment of Josey and all the women at the mine, garnering some reluctant applause.
 He and Alice then reconcile.

 In court, the mining company's attorney attempts to hold Josey's sexual history against her, based on Bobby's testimony that Sammy is the result of a consensual sexual relationship between Josey and her high school teacher, Paul Lattavansky.
-Josey then reveals that after school one day, where she and Bobby had been serving detention together after being caught kissing, she was raped by Lattavansky.
-This led to her pregnancy with Sammy.
-Hank attacks the teacher in question and Bill gets a recess after Josey storms out of the courtroom.
+Josey then reveals that after school one day, where she and Bobby had been serving detention together after being caught kissing, she was raped by Lattavansky, which led to her pregnancy with Sammy.
+The teacher is present at the meeting and Hank attacks him.
+Bill gets a recess after Josey storms out of the courtroom.

-Sammy still refuses to believe his mother and runs away, until Kyle urges him to reconsider, and he and Josey embrace after talking.
+Sammy still refuses to believe his mother and runs away, staying with Kyle and Glory, until Kyle urges him to reconsider.
+He and Josey embrace after talking.
 While cross-examining Bobby, Bill gets him to admit he witnessed Lattavansky rape Josey, but was too scared to do anything about it.
-Glory, who has come to the court in her wheelchair and is unable to speak, has Kyle read a letter saying she stands with Josey, though still not enough to qualify for a class action suit.
-After a pause, many other women stand, followed by family members and even several male miners who did not harass the females.
+Glory, who has come to the court in her wheelchair and is unable to speak, has Kyle read a letter saying she stands with Josey, though it is still not enough to qualify for a class action suit.
+After a pause, many other women stand, followed by family members and even several male miners who were never involved in the case.
 The mining company is forced to pay the women for their suffering and establish a landmark sexual harassment policy at the workplace.